ZetCode

 }

-The example creates a GET request to the webcode.me website and retrives an http response.
-From the response, we get the status code.
+This example creates a GET request to the webcode.me website and retrieves an HTTP response.
+From the response, we extract the status code.

 HttpClient client = HttpClient.newHttpClient();